dimgel/check-link-consistency/README.md

 ## Motivation

 Binary distros need such tool much more than source-based.
-It's like static vs dynamic typing in programming languages: source-based distro checks package's dependencies when program builds, binary -- when it runs.
+From user's point of view it's like static vs dynamic typing in programming languages: source-based distro checks package's dependencies when program builds, binary -- when it runs.
 Funny that [I've hit this problem](https://forum.artixlinux.org/index.php/topic,3331.msg21592.html#msg21592) in less than a week after switching from Gentoo to Artix.